Donmark2k/donmark2k/README.md

 - 🌱 I’m currently learning JavaScript and getting better;
 - 🤔 I’m open to new oportunities;
-- 💬 Ask me about anything;
+- 💬 Ask me about Web Development;
-- 📫 How to reach me:chukwuemekavp@gmail.com;
+- 📫 How to reach me: Mail(chukwuemekavp@gmail.com), Linkedin (https://www.linkedin.com/in/chukwuemeka-ochuba/);

 **Languages and Tools:**